 Research & Development

-Our Research and Development center is equipped with advanced facilities for developing high-performance polymer compounds based on synthetic elastomers, plastics, polymer blends, alloys, and Composite.
-We carry full range facilities for testing:
+Our Research and Development center is equipped with advanced facilities for developing high-performance polymer compounds based on synthetic elastomers, plastics, polymer blends, alloys, and composites.
+We carry a full range of facilities for testing the following:

 - Mechanical Properties

 With the growing interest in composite insulators, we aim to develop technology to manufacture advanced materials for high-performance applications using Nanotechnology and polymer composite Science.